Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 That interleaving works with certain infinite streams is just a natural generalization.
 The slow behavior of sort is also visible with long lists.
 Laziness means you can implement interleaving once in the language (as the evaluation strategy) as opposed to piecemeal for each program.

-Tree structure of terms (n⋅(n+1))/2 and n⋅((n+1)/2)

-Given a set V of variable symbols, a set C of constant symbols and sets Fn of n-ary function symbols, also called operator symbols, for each natural number n ≥ 1, the set of (unsorted first-order) terms T is recursively defined to be the smallest set with the following properties:[1]

-    every variable symbol is a term: V ⊆ T, every constant symbol is a term: C ⊆ T, from every n terms t1,...,tn, and every n-ary function symbol f ∈ Fn, a larger term f(t1, ..., tn) can be built.

-Using an intuitive, pseudo-grammatical notation, this is sometimes written as: t ::= x | c | f(t1, ..., tn).
-Usually, only the first few function symbol sets Fn are inhabited.
-Well-known examples are the unary function symbols sin, cos ∈ F1, and the binary function symbols +, −, ⋅, / ∈ F2, while ternary operations are less known, let alone higher-arity functions.
-Many authors consider constant symbols as 0-ary function symbols F0, thus needing no special syntactic class for them.

-A term denotes a mathematical object from the domain of discourse.
-A constant c denotes a named object from that domain, a variable x ranges over the objects in that domain, and an n-ary function f maps n-tuples of objects to objects.
-For example, if n ∈ V is a variable symbol, 1 ∈ C is a constant symbol, and add ∈ F2 is a binary function symbol, then n ∈ T, 1 ∈ T, and (hence) add(n, 1) ∈ T by the first, second, and third term building rule, respectively.
-The latter term is usually written as n+1, using infix notation and the more common operator symbol + for convenience.

 Condensing acyclic rewriting systems gives back the same system.
 Orthogonal higher-order TRSs that are weakly head normalizing are acyclic, per :cite:`ketemaViciousCirclesRewriting2005`.

 So The way we handle cycles in the rewrite engine is something like: